 At the invitation of the photographer Harry Callahan, Siskind moved to Chicago in 1951 to teach photography at the Institute of Design.
 When Callahan left the Institute ten years later, Siskind took over as head of the photography department.
 His interest in the flatness of the picture plane, already evident in his pictures of the 1940s, became literalized in his fascination with architectural facades.
 In 1952 and 1953, Siskind led his students in a project to document the buildings of Louis Sullivan and Dankmar Adler.

 Again at the bidding of his close friend and colleague Callahan, Siskind left the Institute to join the staff of the Rhode Island School of Design in 1971, where he remained until retiring from teaching five years later.
 In 1984, the Aaron Siskind Foundation became dedicated to raising money to support contemporary photography.
-He died in Providence, Rhode Island on February 8, 1991, at eighty-seven years old.
+He died in Providence, Rhode Island, on February 8, 1991, at the age of 87.

 "As the language or vocabulary of photography has been extended, the emphasis of meaning has shifted, shifted from what the world looks like to what we feel about the world and what we want the world to mean."

 "The business of making a photograph may be said in simple terms to consist of three elements: the objective world (whose permanent condition is change and disorder), the sheet of paper on which the picture will be realized, and the experience that brings them together."